mastro94/VisualAnalytics_2425/README.md

 - Researchers investigating temporal and demographic changes

 ## How to use
-To use the web application: simply users can interact and explore the features offered by this project by navigating to the <DA INSERIRE URL>.
+To use the web application: simply users can interact and explore the features offered by this project by navigating to the [application](https://mastro94.github.io/VisualAnalytics_2425/).